sastagordonramsay/repo2-age-prediction-fmri/README.md

 * Downloaded and processed multi-subject resting-state fMRI data
 * Extracted ROI time series from atlas-defined cortical regions
 * Generated subject-level functional connectivity matrices
-* Built a predictive modelling framework for age estimation
+* Built a Ridge Regression framework for age prediction
-* Demonstrated an end-to-end reproducible neuroimaging workflow

-Model performance metrics can be updated as additional experiments are completed.
+* Implemented 5-fold cross-validation for evaluation
+* Established a reproducible foundation for future predictive experiments

+Quantitative performance metrics should be reported directly from the latest notebook outputs after rerunning the final model.